lucamartucci/lucamartucci.github.io/index.md

 title: Home
 ---

 I'm excited to be moving to Bocconi University to continue my PhD study.
-Previously I studied at UCSB, Rutgers University.
-I'm interested in mathematical problems with motivation from Computational Complexity, Foundation of Cryptography, Learning Theory.
+I'm interested in interesting mathematical problems with motivation from computing.

-Currently I think about:
+Currently I mainly think about:

+* Design and analysis of heuristic algorithms for average-case problems
-* Structural and Fourier properties of [DNFs](https://en.wikipedia.org/wiki/Disjunctive_normal_form).
+* Analysis of Boolean functions.
+Especially structural and Fourier properties of [DNFs](https://en.wikipedia.org/wiki/Disjunctive_normal_form).

+I also have interest in applications of theory to understand practical problems.

 Please don't hesitate to contact me if you have interest in discussing.